jeffh/Seafood/README.rst

 What does this do?

-- Uploads all the pillars and salts to the deploy_host (our master) from the base configuration and yacs configuration.
+- Uploads all the pillars and salts to the deploy_host (our master) from the base configuration and yacs configuration using rsync.
+- Syncs all custom modules, states, grains using ``salt '*' saltutil.sync_all``
 - Runs ``salt '*' state.highstate`` on the master - this propagates all the changes directly to all minions (including itself).

 And that's it!
 You can look around and create your own configurations to tinker